Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Sterling Ratio of XAG and XPT

 Sterling ratio measures excess return per unit of average drawdown (typically drawdowns worse than 10%).
-Both assets showed similar Sterling ratios.
+XPT posted the higher Sterling ratio.

 Sterling uses average drawdown events deeper than 10% and subtracts the risk-free rate to report excess return.